 Some common causes include spine infections, problems, movement, posture, structural problems, and strain.
 Additionally, the risks to experiencing back pain increases as you grow older.
 This is because of factors such as risk of degenerative disk disease and previous occupation.

 Back pain usually arises due to poor posture and manifests with inflammation or tension around the spine.
-For treatment, anti-inflammatories can help in the short-term, as can your common treatments like heat, stretching, or rest.
+For treatment, anti-inflammatories can help in the short-term, as can your common treatments like heat, stretching, or rest but a massage can be great for your back as well, according to Emkiro.
+If you are experiencing back pain for a longer period, it would be good for you to visit the closest sports injury clinic and ask for treatment.

 In terms of preventing back problems in the future, consider investing in an orthopedic brace for when you feel your back stability is compromised.
 Companies like Scriphessco sell them, as well as braces for other parts of the body.